Early naval vessels of New Zealand: Polynesian settlers

 The initial settlement of New Zealand occurred around 1280 CE when it was discovered by Polynesians who arrived in oceangoing canoes, or waka.
 The descendants of these settlers became known as the Māori, forming a distinct culture centred on kinship links and land.

 The earliest war boats to operate in New Zealand were the large decorated war canoes or waka taua of the Māori.
 These could be over 30 metres long and were manned by up to 100 paddlers.
-It was a double hulled waka that rammed the ship's boat of Abel Tasman enabling Maori to board and kill 4 sailors.
+It was a double hulled waka that rammed the ship's boat of Abel Tasman enabling Māori to board and kill 4 sailors.
 Waka taua were used to transport warriors to and from battle especially during the Musket War period 1805 to 1843.
 Less often battles were fought at sea.
-In late 1863 many waka on the Waikato River were destroyed by New Zealand militia to prevent rebelling Maori from attacking Auckland.
+In late 1863 many waka on the Waikato River were destroyed by New Zealand militia to prevent rebelling Māori from attacking Auckland.
 Settlers were annoyed that the waka had not been destroyed earlier in the war.
-This had allowed rebelling Kingitanga Maori from the Waikato to cross into Auckland and murder a total of 18 settlers living on the outskirts of Auckland.
+This had allowed rebelling Kingitanga Māori from the Waikato to cross into Auckland and murder a total of 18 settlers living on the outskirts of Auckland.
 Waka taua are no longer used in warfare, but they are still built and used for ceremonial purposes.
 Replica waka taua are built in traditional wood, fibreglass and plastic.